michaelneverwins/lg-pro-tips/lg-steam.md

 ```
 sudo apt install steam
 ```
+You can also download a `.deb` file from [`https://store.steampowered.com/about/`](https://store.steampowered.com/about/) and install it that way, if it's not in your distro's package repository.

 ## How do I play Steam games on Linux?
 Once Steam is installed, downloading and playing games (nominally) works the same way as on Windows: